JackJosephWright/proj_review.github.io/index.md

 I created a simulation that predicts the career performance (measured by expected points added) for a quarterback using markov chain transitions.

 * View the report [here](https://jackjosephwright.github.io/qb_markov.github.io/)

+# Google Gstore Revenue Prediction (Kaggle Competition)

+I worked with a team to generate revenue predictions for the Google Gstore.
+In additon to the modeling, this project highlights my technical writing.